protocol/grants/nextstep.md

 Gather the following information for your application:

-* URL to your hackathon submission, proving you're the team
+* URL to your hackathon submission, proving you're a team that submitted for a Protocol Labs prize
-* Description describing how IPFS, Filecoin or libp2p are used in the project, and URL to Github repo and relevant code
+* Description describing how IPFS, Filecoin or libp2p are used in the project, and a URL to Github repo and relevant code
 * List of all team member information: name, mailing address, phone number, FIL wallet address, Github account and a completed US [IRS W8 (outside US)](https://www.irs.gov/forms-pubs/about-form-w-8) or [W9 (resident of US)](https://www.irs.gov/forms-pubs/about-form-w-9) form

 Application steps:

-1. Follow the steps in the [ipfs/community](https://github.com/ipfs/community/blob/master/README.md#ecosystem-projects) Github repository to add your project profile - this entails creating a pull request with a markdown file that contains your project information
+1. Follow the steps in the [ipfs/community](https://github.com/ipfs/community/blob/master/README.md#ecosystem-projects) Github repository to add your project profile to the IPFS community showcase
 2. [Register your project](https://airtable.com/shrjwvk9pAeAk0Ci7) for the IPFS ecosystem database
 3. Fill out this [VERY SHORT survey](https://airtable.com/shrDZMizx03jOa4mQ) about your hackathon project
-4. Email dev-grants@protocol.ai with 1) a link to the PR above, and we'll reply with a form for you to enter your team payment information
+4. Email dev-grants@protocol.ai with a link to the PR above.
+DO NOT SEND THE TEAM PAYMENT INFO IN THE EMAIL!
+We'll reply with a form for you to enter your team payment information.
 5. Join [#hackathons-help in the Protocol Labs Discord](https://discord.gg/vZTcrFePpt)

 ## FAQ